 The Trustee's Board has some powers to alter the Trust Deed.
-The Trustee will inform you if the Trustee believes that a change to the Trust Deed would have a material adverse impact on members of the Fund.
+The Trustee will inform you if the Trustee believes that a change to the Trust Deed would have a material adverse impact on Members of MYONESUPER.

 You can request a copy of The OneSuper Trust Deed from us free of charge.